This information is intended for use by health professionals

 The following undesirable effects could occur as a result of possible interaction with meptazinol hydrochloride.

 Antidepressants: CNS excitation or depression manifesting as hypertension or hypotension may occur if meptazinol is administered to patients receiving MAOIs (including moclobemide).
 Avoid concomitant use for 14 days after an MAOI is discontinued (see section 4.3).
 Possible increased sedation if meptazinol is used with tricyclic antidepressants.

 Antipsychotics: enhanced sedative and hypotensive effect.

 Antivirals: avoid concomitant use with ritonavir as plasma concentration of meptazinol may be increased.

 Quinolones (ciprofloxacin): avoid premedication with meptazinol as a reduced plasma-ciprofloxacin concentration may be experienced.

 Anxiolytics and hypnotics: enhanced sedative effect.

-Drugs used in nausea and vomiting: Concomitant use of metoclopramide or domperidone may result in antagonism of gastro-intestinal side effects.
+Drugs used in nausea and vomiting: concomitant use of metoclopramide and domperidone may result in antagonism of gastrointestinal side effects.

 Ulcer healing drugs: cimetidine may inhibit metabolism of meptazinol resulting in increased plasma concentration.

-Meptazinol should not be given to lactating women, unless considered essential by the physician.
+Meptazinol should not be used during pregnancy, unless considered essential by the physician.